United States of America History

 On September 11, 2001, al-Qaeda terrorists struck the World Trade Center in New York City and The Pentagon near Washington, D.C., killing nearly three thousand people.
 In response, the Bush administration launched a "War on Terrorism".

 On November 4, 2008, amid a global economic recession, Barack Obama was elected president.
-He is the first African American to hold the office.
+He was the first African American to hold the office.